 You stand to gain the most.
 You’ll also make the biggest savings if you’re currently on the standard tariff (which around 70% of people are).

 Get hold of your annual statement or – if you don’t have this, – a year’s worth of bills (or online statements) so you know how much energy you’ve used in the last 12 months.
 That will mean you get a much more accurate idea of how much you could save.

-2. Use an Ofgem accredited price comparison site.
-They should display tariff from energy suppliers that they don’t get a commission from, as well as those that do as a default view.
+An Ofgem accredited price comparison site should make it easy to display tariff from energy suppliers that they don’t get a commission from, as well as those that they do.
 Price comparison sites that aren’t signed up to the confidence code may ask you whether you want to only see companies you can switch to ‘today’ or all companies.
 Select all companies if you’re happy to do the switching yourself directly with the company (otherwise you could miss out on the biggest savings) or ‘only those I can switch to today’ if you want to switch there and then.

-5. Find out whether the new supplier offers the Warm Home Discount if you qualify for it.
-This discount is available to people who are of pension age and it’s currently worth £140 off your electricity bill.
+The Warm Home Discount is available to people who are of pension age and it’s currently worth £140 off your electricity bill.
 Not all energy suppliers have to offer it.
 If you qualify for it, it’s worth taking account of.
 You can read more about Who gets the Warm Home Discount in my article.